waldirio/top_contrib_organization/README.md

 ```
 ./top_contrib_org.sh
 Stage directory around, cleaning stuff
+rm: "." and ".." may not be removed
 You need to pass the organization, for example:

 ./top_contrib_org.sh https://github.com/theforeman/

+You can also load multiple orgs from a file.
+To do that:
+./top_contrib_org.sh -f /path/to/the/file

 exiting ...
 ```